Acehnese Costume - The Unique Batik Art in Aceh

-Acehnese Batik is a wax resist method for generating patterns on a white or light-colored cloth.
-Indonesia, Java, China, Japan, central and eastern Asia, as well as Africa, are all home to this well-known method of clothing design, which is widely utilized around the world.
+Acehnese Batik is a wax-resist method for generating patterns on a white or light-colored cloth.
+Indonesia, Java, China, Japan, central and eastern Asia, and Africa are all home to this well-known method of clothing design from many years ago, which is widely utilized worldwide.

-Through Indonesian culture, the techniques, symbolism, and culture surrounding hand-dyed cotton and silk garments known as Indonesian Batik are evident: infants are carried in batik slings adorned with symbols intended to bring the child good luck, and the dead are shrouded in funerary batik to honor their departed loved ones.
+Through Indonesian culture, the techniques, symbolism, and culture surrounding hand-dyed cotton and silk garments known as Indonesian Batik are evident: infants are carried in batik slings adorned with symbols intended to bring the child good luck, and the dead are shrouded in funerary batik costumes with long sleeve length to honor their departed loved ones.
 In commercial and academic contexts, clothes with daily patterns are worn consistently, while exceptional types are integrated during festivities such as marriage and pregnancy, puppet theater, and other artistic endeavors.

-Some rites, like the ceremonial casting of royal batik into a volcano, place the clothing at the center of the action.
-Craftspeople take great pride in their work, and they use hot wax to draw designs on fabric that are resistant to vegetable and other dyes.
+Some rites, like the ceremonial casting of royal batik traditional clothes into a volcano, place the clothing at the center of the action.
+Craftspeople take great pride in their work and use hot wax to draw designs on fabric resistant to vegetable and other dyes.
 This allows the artisan to color selectively by soaking the cloth in one color, removing the wax with boiling water, and repeating the process if more than one color is wanted.

 Academia Acehnese, also known as Atjehnesis or Achinesis, is one of the most significant ethnic groups on the Indonesian island of Sumatra.
 In the early twenty-first century, they were projected to number around 4.2 million.
-There is an Austronesian language family (Malayo-Polynesian) spoken by them.
+They speak an Austronesian language family (Malayo-Polynesian).

-Predating the year 500 CE, the Acehnese were dominated by Indian rulers, and in the thirteenth century, they were the first people in the Southeast Asian archipelago to convert to Islam.
-Following the expulsion of the Portuguese in the 17th century, the sultanate of Aceh (Acheh; Atjeh) ruled over northern Sumatra until 1904, when the sultan was seized by the Netherlands.
-However, despite having lived in Indonesia since 1949, the Acehnese have maintained a high level of unrest.
-In the twenty-first century, the Acehnese still have a big separatist movement going on in their area, which is run as a special autonomous district.
+Predating the year 500 CE, Indian rulers dominated the Acehnese, and in the thirteenth century, they were the first people in the Southeast Asian archipelago to convert to Islam.
+Following the expulsion of the Portuguese in the 17th century, the sultanate of Aceh (Acheh; Atjeh) ruled over northern Sumatra until 1904, when the Netherlands seized the sultan.
+However, despite living in Indonesia since 1949, the Acehnese have maintained high unrest.
+In the twenty-first century, the Acehnese still have a significant separatist movement in their area, which is run as a special autonomous district.
 Wooden Acehnese homes still exist in some parts of the country.

-three-room structures erected high above the ground on pilings.
-Both the maternal and paternal lineages are used to trace the line of descent.
+Three-room structures erected high above the ground on pilings.
+The maternal and paternal lineages are used to trace the line of descent.
 It is customary for newlyweds to remain with the bride's family after their wedding.
 Women hold great social status.
 Women do not cover their faces with veils, but they do cover their hair.
-It is customary for them to wear a skirt over pants, a jacket and scarf, as well as a variety of other accessories.
-In addition to a jacket or shoulder cloth and wide pants, Acehnese menswear features a turban.
+It is customary for them to wear a premium skirt over pants, a jacket, a scarf, and various other accessories.
+In addition to a batik shirt, a jacket or shoulder cloth, and wide pants, Acehnese menswear features a turban.

-It is connected to Malay, but it is much more closely related to the Cham languages of central Vietnam, which are spoken in Aceh.
+It is connected to Malay but much more closely related to the Cham languages of central Vietnam, which are spoken in Aceh.
 Some fundamental terms from Austro-Asiatic languages have been incorporated into the Acehnese and Cham languages' lexicons (modern representatives of that family are Khmer, Mon, and Vietnamese).
-The Acehnese employed Malay in Arabic script as their primary written language until the 17th century; it was only in the 17th century that they began to write literature in their own language.
+The Acehnese employed Malay in Arabic script as their primary written language until the 17th century; only in the 17th century did they begin to write literature in their language.

-Traditional Acehnese believe that bad spirits may be found in woods, marshes, river mouths, and banyan trees, among other locations.
+Traditional Acehnese believes bad spirits may be found in woods, marshes, river mouths, and banyan trees, among other locations.
 The jen aphui (fire spirit) manifests itself in the form of a bright light in the night.
-The sibujang itam is a rude, frightening, yet magically powerful entity who may be enlisted for malevolent purposes by those who wish to do harm.
+The sibujang itam is a rude, frightening, yet magically powerful entity that may be enlisted for evil purposes by those who wish to harm.
 When people are sleeping, the geunteut comes in and squeezes them down.
 The burong are ladies who have lost their lives through childbearing.
 They are dressed entirely in white, with excessively long fingernails and a hole in the back of their necks.
-They are seven sisters who died during childbirth, and their spirits are dangerous to people who are having a child.
+Seven sisters died during childbirth, and their spirits are dangerous to people who are having a child.

-According to tradition, the Acehnese are among the most devout Muslims in the archipelago, and their culture is considered to be the most inextricably linked to Islam, as befits a region that has long been referred to as the "front porch (srambi) of Mecca," the region from which all Muslims from Southeast Asia used to embark on the Haj (the pilgrimage to Mecca).
+According to tradition, the Acehnese are among the most devout Muslims in the archipelago.
+Their culture is considered to be the most inextricably linked to Islam, as befits a region that has long been referred to as the "front porch (srambi) of Mecca," the region from which all Muslims from Southeast Asia used to embark on the Haj (the pilgrimage to Mecca).

-An adage describes this well: "[Acehnese] custom is to [Islamic] law as the essence is to manifestation," which translates as, "[Acehnese] custom is to [Islamic] law as the essence is to manifestation."
-Sharia (Islamic law) has an effect on everything that happens in a family.
+An adage describes this well: "[Acehnese] custom is to [Islamic] law as the essence is to manifestation," which translates as "[Acehnese] custom is to [Islamic] law as the essence is to manifestation."
+Sharia (Islamic law) affects everything that happens in a family.
 This law affects everything from marriage and divorce to funerals and inheriting money.

 Immediately following Friday prayers, the lowest-level religious court convenes.
 The Acehnese are supporters of national Islamic political parties, such as the modernist Muhammadiyah, which was once in power.

-In the month of Ramadan, the Acehnese are particularly fervent in their observance of three of Islam's five pillars: making the journey to Mecca (Hajj); paying the tithe (zakat); and fasting during the month of Ramadan (puasa).
-Many people are not as constant as they should be in their five daily prayers.
+Many people should be more constant in their five daily prayers.
 People have been practicing pantheistic mysticism for a long time, and pilgrimages to the graves of famous mystics have become more common in the last few years.

 Female shamanism is a long-standing practice in the area.
 Spells issued by dukun (spirit healers) include sijundai, which can induce disease and death, as well as spells that negate the effects of other spells.
 Exorcistic rituals, which try to "cool" the ill person, are included in the healing process.
 Dukun is also well-versed in the interpretation of dreams and omens.